 Alpena, MI – American Process, Inc., utilized New Market Tax Credits to create 20 new jobs for a biorefinery project at its Alpena, Michigan plant site.
-The proposed project includes the new construction of a biorefinery where API will employ a modified version of its Green Power+ (patent pending) process whereby an extraction and ethanol production modules are added to the front of a biomass boiler for the purpose of extracting C5 and C6 sugars and converting them to ethanol before the wood feedstock is burned in the boiler.
-The Alpena Biorefinery will serve as API’s prototype for this type of technology and will be located directly adjacent to a wood product manufacturer, Decorative Panels International (“DPI”).
+The project included the new construction of a biorefinery where API employed a modified version of its Green Power+ process whereby an extraction and ethanol production modules were added to the front of a biomass boiler for the purpose of extracting C5 and C6 sugars and converting them to ethanol before the wood feedstock is burned in the boiler.
+The Alpena Biorefinery serves as API’s prototype for this type of technology and is located directly adjacent to a wood product manufacturer, Decorative Panels International (“DPI”).
 DPI uses a steam explosion process on wood chips to break down the wood fibers before turning them into wood paneling.
-DPI currently pays a high cost for the disposal of its wastewater stream.
-An agreement has been reached with API that is estimated to save the company roughly $900,000 per annum in wastewater handling charges.
-DPI will therefore pay API to off-take the wastewater from their steam explosion process, and the subsequent dewatering process will serve as API’s primary feedstock for the bio-refinery.
+DPI previously paid a high cost for the disposal of its wastewater stream.
+An agreement was reached with API that was estimated to save the company roughly $900,000 per annum in wastewater handling charges.
+DPI now pays API to off-take the wastewater from their steam explosion process, and the subsequent dewatering process will serve as API’s primary feedstock for the bio-refinery.
 A second segment of the Green Power+ process is designed to convert acetic acid, a byproduct of converting the sugars to ethanol, into potassium acetate for use as a road de-icer.
 This additional component is a significant benefit to the plant’s overall financial and environmental capacity.
-API’s leadership is highly confident that the de-icer process will be constructed and implemented on a timely basis.
-If however the de-icer process is delayed, the acetic acid could be concentrated and sold directly to market.

-The total construction cost approximately $11.6 million.
-The construction of the new biorefinery supports more than 80 full-time construction employees for the ten-month construction period.
-It is also anticipated, based on IMPLAN results that for every three construction jobs created, one indirect or induced job will be created with average yearly wages of $34,212.
+The total construction cost was approximately $11.6 million.
+Construction of the new biorefinery supported more than 80 full-time construction employees for a ten-month construction period.
+One indirect or induced job was created for every three construction jobs created, at an average yearly wage of $34,212.

 API’s biorefinery budget includes $8.4 million in equipment purchase for the project.
 This equipment purchase is estimated to support 8 direct jobs, 6 indirect jobs, and 9 induced jobs.